Hair Mask for Frizzy Hair: Which One Works Best and How to Use It

 Argan oil for frizz

-Keratin hair mask (and when protein helps)
+Keratin hair mask (when protein helps)

-Coconut oil hair mask (who it suits,and who should be cautious)
+Coconut oil hair mask (who it suits, and who should be cautious)

 How to choose the right hair mask for frizzy hair (my pick-your-path guide)